-Somewhat surprisingly, it’s not only struggling students who plagiarize: indeed, it may be students who are under pressure to achieve who are more likely to engage in the subtler (and harder to detect) forms of plagiarism .
-Researchers have identified three situations where this is most likely: when students are under pressure (such as when work must be done with a tight deadline, or a work is particularly important for their grades); when students are not interested in the work; and when students feel that the assignment is unfair to the point where they have no hope of success without cheating .
+Somewhat surprisingly, it’s not only struggling students who plagiarize, as cheating is known for its universality ranging from the academically struggling students to the overachievers who are terrified to get an A minus.[i]
+Researchers have identified three situations where this is most likely: when students are under pressure (such as when work must be done with a tight deadline or a work is particularly important for their grades); when students are not interested in the work; and when students feel that the assignment is unfair to the point where they have no hope of success without cheating.[ii]

+One 2014 study found a wide range in how seriously youth view plagiarism, with 62 percent of students agreeing that it “is as bad as stealing an exam” while one in ten thought it “should not be considered a serious offence.”[iii]
+In addition to not seeing some types of plagiarism as being dishonest, some students are confused about precisely how it is defined.
 This may be in part because youth have grown up in a “copy and paste” culture where collaboration and sharing are the norm and many of their main sources of information, such as Wikipedia, are seen as not having authors.
-Some researchers have argued that young people have an entirely different attitude towards authorship and ownership than previous generations.
-Others, however, feel the issue is more that students are not being taught to respect academic honesty or the technical skills necessary to synthesize and properly cite sources .
+Some researchers have argued that young people have an entirely different attitude towards authorship and ownership than previous generations and that the internet makes it impossible for them to “develop, organize and express original thoughts.”
+Others, however, feel the issue is more that students are not being taught to respect academic honesty or the technical skills necessary to synthesize and properly cite sources.[iv]

 “Now we have a whole generation of students who’ve grown up with information that just seems to be hanging out there in cyberspace and doesn’t seem to have an author,” said Teresa Fishman, director of the Center for Academic Integrity at Clemson University.
 “It’s possible to believe this information is just out there for anyone to take.”